-In general, the cost of assisted living must be paid from your own private funds.
-Medicare, Medigap, and private insurance do not pay for assisted living.
+In general, the cost of assisted living in the United States must be paid from your own private funds.
+Medicare, Medigap, and private insurance typically do not pay for assisted living.
 For individuals with low incomes and limited resources, Medicaid may pay for certain health care services, medical equipment, and medications, but Medicaid generally does not pay rent, room and board in an assisted living facility.
-Some states have Medicaid waiver programs that cover a portion of assisted living costs, but these waivers are only available to a very small number of individuals.
+Some states have Medicaid waiver programs that cover a portion of assisted living costs, but these waivers are only available to a small number of individuals.
 Nevertheless, because the laws and regulations governing health care, insurance, and government benefits change frequently, you may want to explore all available resources if you need assistance paying the cost of assisted living or associated health care services.
 See Social Security Benefits.

 Do Assisted Living Facilities Accept Pets?